hunter-teacher-cert/work_csci70900-Mamudu/meth1_sedc71900/03_Portfolio/Lesson1/LessonPlan.md

 # What to Emphasize:
 Just like when using strings in my control expression, or a user input variable, any variable, including the count variable must change inside the loop in order for the loop to eventually end.
 A while loop can run an indefinite amount of times by gathering user input or it can run a set amount of times by controlling it with a count variable.

-NYS Learning Standards
+# NYS Learning Standards:
-This lesson adheres to the following NYS K-12 Standards: 9-12.CT.10
+This lesson adheres to the following NYS K-12 Standards: 9-12.CT.6